History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 Bar/ social

 The Pivot was an extremely popular bar in the Fox Valley area for many years, drawing people from as far as Milwaukee, Madison, and Green Bay for its shows and live performances by national acts, such as The Weather Girls (singing "It's Raining Men") and others.
-It was opened by Gordon, a well to do older gentleman who saw a need and put together an excellent staff and venue to serve the area's gay and lesbian community.
+It was opened by Gordon Fowler, a well-to-do older gentleman who saw a need and put together an excellent staff and venue to serve the area's gay and lesbian community.

 Opening advertisement